 Mark Moreau: BA(Hons) Philosophy

-What was your best experience while studying your course at the University of Liverpool?
+What was your best experience of studying at Liverpool?

 Being Treasurer of the Student Liberal Democrat Society before resigning due to political differences was quite a memorable few months....But nothing beats the two summers I was employed as a Student Welfare Officer for the Laureate International Summer School.
 That was quite an experience.
 I now know as much about Mexican party games as I do about the philosophy of John Locke!